The emergence of a new industry in Norrbotten

 “The first step in the plan is to build an apatite plant directly adjacent to our production facilities where we will produce the apatite concentrate.
 The apatite concentrate will be transported via rail to the industrial park located on the coast in Luleå, Sweden, where it will be further processed to separate phosphorus and earth elements – with gypsum as yet another by-product,” says David Högnelid.

 At the beginning of 2022, LKAB reported for the exploration results from what is known as the Per Geijer deposit north of Kiruna, showing that the ore in the deposit contains up to seven times more phosphorus than the orebodies that LKAB is currently mining in Kiruna today.
-Further studies during the year have shown that the deposit has more than 1.3 million tonnes of rare earth oxides (REO) that are used to produce rare earth elements – elements necessary for the permanent magnets needed for, among other things, the manufacture of electric cars and wind turbines.
-Making it, at the time, Europe’s largest deposit of rare earth elements with a great potential for expansion for LKAB’s planned industrial park for critical minerals in Luleå.
+Further studies during the year have shown that the deposit has more than 1.7 million tonnes of rare earth oxides (REO) that are used to produce rare earth elements – elements necessary for the permanent magnets needed for, among other things, the manufacture of electric cars and wind turbines.
+This would offer great potential for expansion of LKAB’s planned industrial park for critical minerals in Luleå.

 In the circular industrial park in Luleå, LKAB will produce a concentrate containing a mix of the 17 rare earth elements, and the next step is to separate these.
 Today, China dominates this part of the value chain.
 In 2022 LKAB became the largest owner in the Norwegian company REEtec.
 REEtec has developed an innovative and sustainable technology for separation of rare earth elements – a process with up to 90 percent lower carbon dioxide emissions than the dominant Chinese production.
 The first factory for separation rare earth elements in Herøya will produce the rare earth elements neodymium and praseodymium used for permanent magnets, necessary in motors in electric cars and wind turbines.